Review of the NEW Fujifilm GFX 100 RF medium format camera

 How shall I start the in-depth review of the NEW medium format Fujifilm GFX 100 RF camera?

 In this case, I want to start with some history.
-(Of course, you can skip this section and dive into the test chapters.)
+(Of course, you can skip this section and dive directly into the test chapters.)

-After my long analog photography journey, I have started with the Nikon D1x and D2xs my digital photography with the APSC sensor format named DX at Nikon.
+After my long analog photography journey, I have started with the Nikon D1x and D2xs my digital photography path with the APSC sensor format named DX at Nikon.
 Some years later I have upgraded on my Nikon D3 and D4 to a Full Frame sensor.
 Due to the bulky size of the Nikon D 1-4 range, I decided in 2019 to change the X-Range of Fujifilm.
 Those cameras, X-PRO2 and X-PRO3 are again equipped with APSC size sensors.
 Medium format cameras, analog and digital had always the stigma of big, heavy and very expensive.
 Perfect for indoor studio photography of fashion and luxury consumer products where extra-large advertisement prints are needed.
 Therefore, as enthusiastic semiprofessional Photographer I never considered to use a medium format camera.

 To show the difference in size, surface, resolution and pixel size of the APSC (X-PRO3), Full Frame (Nikon/Canon) and Medium Format (GFX100RF) sensor, I have added the table below.